prahasR/IITD_SearchEngine/README.md

 elastic_search index = iitd_sites

-Crawler limit - 100 pages
+Crawler limit - 110 pages

-Issues
--Code written to index 100 pages, but kibana shows 110 pages indexed, ater the craler stops.
+(limit is set to 110 pages but it is printing 100 pages on terminal, has to be corrected)

-Functionality enabled to limit the no. of requests made to iitd_sites
+Functionality enabled to limit the no. of requests made to iitd.ac.in per second